svn2github/scantooldotnet/trunk/scantool/readme.txt

 ScanTool.net OBD-II Software for ElmScan is free software that allows you to use your computer and an inexpensive hardware interface to read information from your car's computer.
-Version 1.10 allows you to read trouble codes and see their descriptions, clear the codes and turn off the "Check Engine" light, and display real-time sensor data such as RPM, Engine Load, Vehicle Speed, Coolant Temperature, and Timing Advance.
+Current version allows you to read trouble codes and see their descriptions, clear the codes and turn off the "Check Engine" light, and display real-time sensor data such as RPM, Engine Load, Vehicle Speed, Coolant Temperature, and Timing Advance.